US keeping distance as Afghan forces face Taliban rout - NewsBreak

 —

-Associated Press writer Ellen Knickmeyer and AP Diplomatic Writer Matthew Lee contributed to this report.
+AP writer Ellen Knickmeyer and AP Diplomatic writer Matthew Lee contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.